Posted on Leave a comment

 Many studies show increased levels of harmful bacteria and differences in the composition of the gut microbiome in women with PCOS.
 These shifts in microbial balance can be related to hormone metabolism and inflammation.
 The wrong types of bacteria can promote inflammation and “recycle” estrogen, leading to further estrogen imbalance.

-The Eat Burn Sleep food lists and meal plans are designed to encourage the growth of beneficial gut bacteria which in turn help with hormone metabolism and lowering inflammation.
+The Eat Burn Sleep food lists and meal plans are designed to encourage the growth of beneficial gut bacteria, which in turn help with hormone metabolism and lowering inflammation.
 We have hundreds of recipes on the platform, all designed with your gut bugs in mind!

 Move Every Day in The Right Way

-Core strength exercises that improve your abdominal tone are great for dealing with belly fat.
+Core strength exercises that improve your abdominal tone are great for dealing with PCOS and belly fat.
 They really work!
 You can read more about these sorts of exercises in Best Exercises to Lose Belly Fat Quickly.

 Daily movement and exercise are important when you have PCOS, but it’s important to steer clear of workout plans that are too demanding and stressful.
 I see people doing intense workouts and not eating properly before or afterward, and this is a surefire way to worsen PCOS symptoms.